 Capital planning combines and leverages a number of planning and risk management processes including annual budgeting processes, strategic planning, stress testing, material risk identification, risk appetite, liquidity risk management and economic capital.
-Responsibility for the capital planning process in MICL lies with the MICL Board.
-Responsibility for day to day execution and ownership of the deliverables for the MICL Board to make capital planning decisions lies with the MICL Finance Director.
+Responsibility for the capital planning process in MICL lies with the MICL Board, supported by the AIL Capital Planning team.
+Responsibility for day to day execution and ownership of the deliverables for the MICL Board to make capital planning decisions lies with the MICL CFO.